lweissenstein/biotopia/README.md

 ### Assets & Licenses

-This repository is for display-use only.
-For inquiries text the repository owner.
-See [Assets_Licence.md](licence/Assets_Licence.md) for details.
+**DISCLAIMER:** This repository is for display-use only.
+The game was created as a university project in cooperation with food4future and IGZ - this repo is a clone to display my contributions in Game Design, 3D Environment Art and Tech Art.

+See [Assets_Licence.md](licence/Assets_Licence.md) for details of used external assets.

 ---